vencov/LFbiasModel_pub/README.md

-# Cochlear Model Simulation Tools
+# Model implementation and scripts for ploting of figures

 This repository contains MATLAB and Python source code used for the paper:

 **Vetešník et al. (2025). _Evaluating a cochlear transducer function and its operating point from low-frequency modulated distortion-product_.
 Journal of the Acoustical Society of America.**

 The repository includes tools for simulating otoacoustic emissions in a cochlear model.
+The simulated data are not included because their size is too large for github repository

 ---